nodemailer/wildduck-dockerized/README.md

 | Traefik          | Reverse proxy with automatic TLS                          |
 | MongoDB          | Database used by most services                            |
 | Redis            | Key-value store used by most services                     |

+For the default docker-compose file to work without any further setup, you need port 80/443 available for Traefik to get certificates.
+However, the compose file is not set in stone.
+You can remove Traefik from the equation and use your own reverse proxy (or configure the applications to handle TLS directly), remove certain services, etc.

 No STARTTLS support, only SSL/TLS.